Pupmos/ansible-cosmos-registry/README.md

-# Ansible
+# Pupmos/ansible-cosmos-registry

-A registry of all Cosmos chains that can be used with our ansible playbooks.
+A registry of all Cosmos chains that can be used with our Asnsible playbooks.

 ## Usage